5 Meditation Techniques For Beginners

 Mindfulness meditation is similar to the breathing meditation technique.
-But here you need to pay attention to all the sensations in your entire body.
+But here, you need to pay attention to all the sensations in your entire body.
 You need to be fully present in mindfulness meditation.
 The practice starts with a focus on your breathing but continues to the entire body.
 Allow yourself to feel any sensation running through your body during the session.
 Observe all the sensations without judging or analyzing the experiences they bring.

-You should change your meditation posture for different sessions to welcome new sensations.
+It would help if you changed your meditation posture for different sessions to welcome new sensations.
 You can read about 4 simple meditation postures here.

 3. Empty Minded Meditation

 When you practice this empty-minded meditation, you don’t have a specific focus.
 Like the other meditation methods, you need to sit comfortably in a quiet place without any distractions.
 First off, you close your eyes and let all your thoughts float freely in your mind.
 Then you observe each thought without bringing any judgment or attachment to them.
 Just let them flow freely in and out while paying attention to their existence.

 4. Mantra Meditation

 This meditation technique has a unique difference from the other meditation techniques.
 Here, the purpose is to bring your mind into a state of tranquility.
 You do that by repeating a sacred word or phrase over and over.
 One of the most popular sacred words for the practice is “aum.”
 You can decide if you want to repeat the mantra in silence or out loud.
 It’s recommended to try both methods to find what works best for you and get a variety in your practice.